skonkiel/weather-analysis-webpage/README.md

 ## Project background

-A website to share findings from Weather Map project.
+A website to share findings from the [vacation-finder](https://github.com/skonkiel/vacation-finder) project.
 Built using Bootstrap.
 [View it live!](https://skonkiel.github.io/weather-analysis-webpage/)